brainix/pottery/README.md

 client.
 The second is the Redis key name for your list.
 Other than that, you can use your `RedisList` the same way that you use any other Python `list`.

-*Limitations:*
+_Limitations:_

-1. Values must be JSON serializable.
+1. Elements must be JSON serializable.